+- Establish a Connection to the System Controller.

 - Configure Controller Settings.

-- Restart the Controller.
+- Set This Controller.

 - Set Time and Verify All Commands.

 - Plug in the FC Cable and Verify Connections.

 - Repeat Procedure for Each Host Adapter.

-- Verify Installation.

-- 1. Enter a SHOW THIS command to verify the node ID:
+Establish a Connection to the System Controller